What is Aliphatic Hydrocarbon?

 An aliphatic compound or aliphatic hydrocarbon is an organic compound containing hydrogen and carbon atoms that are usually linked together in chains that are straight.

 Sometimes the chains are also in branched trains or in the form of non-aromatic structures.
-Notably, apart from hydrogen some of the other elements like oxygen, nitrogen, chlorine, and sulfur may be bound to the carbon atoms in the chain.
+Notably, apart from hydrogen some other elements like oxygen, nitrogen, chlorine, and sulphur may be bound to the carbon atoms in the chain.

 Saturated and Unsaturated Aliphatic Hydrocarbons

 Aliphatic compounds may be saturated or unsaturated.
 Saturated hydrocarbon contains mainly of alkanes which are open chain hydrocarbons containing carbon-carbon single bond.
 Most of the time the bond exists in the form of a covalent bond.
 These compounds are inert in nature and do not readily react with acid, bases or other reagents.

-Hydrocarbon molecules with at least one double bond are called unsaturated meaning that more hydrogen atoms cane be added to these molecules. molecules molecules are much more reactive than saturated Unsaturated ones.
-This is because the double bond is less than twice as strong as a single bond., making it easier to break one part of the duoble bond qpart than it would be to break a single bond.
+Hydrocarbon molecules with at least one double bond are called unsaturated meaning that more hydrogen atoms cane be added to these molecules.
+Such molecules are much more reactive than saturated Unsaturated ones.
+This is because the double bond is less than twice as strong as a single bond., making it easier to break one part of the double bond apart than it would be to break a single bond.

 Hydrocarbon molecules which have no double bonds in them are called saturated.
 This simply means that there are as many hydrogen atoms as possible in the molecule, and no more can be added.
 Unsaturated hydrocarbons are alkenes and alkynes which have one carbon-carbon double bond and one carbon-carbon triple bond respectively.
 Unsaturated hydrocarbons are more reactive than saturated hydrocarbons, and they usually fewer hydrogen atoms can be seen in bond with carbon atoms.